Festival Focus – Cow Cart Festival in Yogyakarta, Indonesia

 Right now people can’t quite travel the way they did before, but it won’t be like this forever.
 To give some inspiration on places to visit when travel opens up again here is a post from Willow Paul on the Cow Cart Festival in Yogyakarta, Indonesia.
-All photos in this post are copyright, Willow Paule.
+All photos in this post are copyright of Willow Paule.

 Festival Gerobak Sapi or The Cow Cart Festival takes place yearly outside Yogyakarta.
 It’s a smorgasbord of colourful, wooden carts and big, droopy cows.
 If that doesn’t get you excited, you obviously have a warped sense of entertainment.

 I’m a photographer and I’m always looking for new cultural events to document.
 The Cow Cart Festival did not disappoint.
 There were colourful, hand-decorated carts and droopy cows galore as well as lots of good people watching.

 My visit to the cow cart festival